akshayjoshii/zendesk-mle/coding_task/evaluation/README.md

     *   `atis_labels`: The corresponding intent label (e.g., "flight").
 *   **Task:** Multiclass classification (predicting the intent from the utterance).

+## IMPORTANT: Handling Combined Intents: Multi-Class vs. Multi-Label

+A key observation from the EDA is the presence of combined intent labels (e.g., `aircraft+flight+flight_no`, `ground_service+ground_fare`, `flight+airfare`).
+This indicates that some utterances inherently represent multiple user intentions simultaneously.
+This presents a choice to us in how to frame the modelling problem:

+**Option 1: Treat as Multi-Class (Simple & Easy)**

+*   **Approach:** Keep each combined label (like `flight+airfare`) as a single, distinct class.
+*   **Implementation:** This is the default approach if no label preprocessing is done.
+Standard multi-class classification models and loss functions (e.g., Cross-Entropy Loss with softmax output) can be used directly.
+*   **Pros:**
+    *   Easier initial implementation.
+    *   Uses standard widely available multi-class loss functions and frameworks.
+*   **Cons:**
+    *   Ignores the underlying relationship between the combined intents (e.g., doesn't explicitly leverage that `flight+airfare` contains `flight` information).
+    *   **IMP:** Creates a larger number of classes overall!!!.
+    *   **IMP:** Leads to extremely sparse/rare classes for the combined labels, making them hard for the model to learn effectively (as seen in the EDA results below where combined labels have very few instances).

+**Option 2: Treat as Multi-Label (More Accurate Representation)**

+*   **Approach:** We preprocess the combined labels by unpacking them into their constituent intents.
+For example, an utterance labeled `flight+airfare` would be assigned both the `flight` label *and* the `airfare` label.
+*   **Implementation:**
+    *   We would have to preprocess labes, typically converting labels into a **multi-hot encoded vector** (e.g., a vector of length `num_base_classes` where multiple positions can be '1').
+    *   Requires a model architecture capable of multi-label prediction.
+    *   Requires an appropriate loss function (e.g., summed **Binary Cross-Entropy** or averaged across labels, like `BCEWithLogitsLoss`).
+    *   Requires multi-label specific evaluation metrics (like Hamming Loss, subset accuracy, F1-score per label, micro/macro/samples F1-score).
+*   **Pros:**
+    *   **IMP:** More accurately models the real-world scenario where a single query can have multiple intents.
+    *   May improve learning for the constituent intents by providing more diverse examples.
+    *   **IMP:** Reduces the total number of *base* intent classes the model needs to distinguish directly (though it learns combinations).
+*   **Cons:**
+    *   Requires more complex data preprocessing.
+    *   Requires adjustments to the model architecture, loss function, and evaluation metrics compared to standard multi-class setup.

 ## EDA Script

 The EDA was performed using `analysis.py`, which utilizes the `TextDatasetExplorer` class.
 Key functionalities include: